The position of care manager is a front-line leadership role within a residential care setting

 - Care Quality Commission (CQC) - the independent regulator of health and social care in England

-- Care and Social Services Inspectorate Wales - regulates and inspects adult care, childcare and social services in Wales
+- Care Inspectorate Wales - the independent regulator of social care and childcare in Wales

-- Care Inspectorate (Scotland) - regulates and inspects care services in Scotland
+- Care Inspectorate (Scotland) - the national regulator for care services in Scotland

 Roles can vary depending on the setting, but you'll typically need to: